 - You need to wear your vest until advised.
-The vest prevents accumulation of fluid within your breast and your back.
-This is usually for 2-3 weeks after surgery. - After the vest can be discarded, you will need to wear a soft cup supportive bra for 3 months. - DO NOT wear an underwire bra for at least 3 months (the wires will change the shape of your breast, push your implants or tissue expanders upwards and also irritate the scar, encouraging prominent scar formation).
+The vest prevents accumulation of fluid within your - After the vest can be discarded, you will need to wear a soft cup supportive bra for 3 months.
+You can insert padding into your bra if you desire. - DO NOT wear an underwire bra while you have tissue expanders.
+This can result in displacement of the expanders upwards, or cause compression of the skin in the lower pole of your expander, resulting in skin loss in this area (and extrusion of your expander).